A close up of groom and bride holding hands with champagne on their wedding day

 The involvement of the bride when it comes to bridesmaid dresses varies from wedding to wedding.
 Some may set a colour scheme or theme and let bridesmaids choose themselves and organise their outfits, while others may want to assemble their bridesmaids for a day’s shopping together.
 It’s important to let your bridesmaids know what is expected well in advance and whether you’re buying their dress or they’re expected to buy it themselves.
 Again, there is no set rule for this, but as the bride, you’ll want to ensure they’re comfortable with the choice for the day.

-Arranging wedding transport to and from the venue ensures a seamless experience for your guests, whether a coach, vintage bus, or luxury minibuses that will get them from the ceremony venue to the reception venue.
+Arranging wedding transport from the ceremony to the reception venue ensures a seamless experience for your guests.
+Depending on the location of your guests, you may also want to book transport to the ceremony venue too.
+Popular transport choices are coaches, vintage buses, or luxury minibuses.
 Sometimes, walking or public transport might be the best option, or guests may make their own way to the reception, but travelling in unison can be a great bonding experience for guests.
 This is also the right time to book the transport for you and your partner - whether in a family car, vintage convertible, flashy limo, or horse-drawn carriage.
 It’s an opportunity to get creative, and having a unique ride creates some great photo opportunities.

 Groom puts on watch while getting ready for wedding ceremony